-Due to the passage of the American Rescue Plan in March 2021, copayments for medical care and prescriptions provided by the Veterans Health Administration (VHA) during the period of April 6, 2020 through September 30, 2021 will be canceled.
-All copayments paid to VA for medical care and prescriptions during the period of April 6, 2020 to present will be refunded.
+Due to the passage of the American Rescue Plan in March 2021, copayments for medical care and pharmacy services provided by the VA from April 6, 2020 through September 30, 2021 were canceled.
+If a payment was made to an account during this period, VA has issued a refund.

 Please review the COVID-19 Medical Debt Relief page for answers to some common questions.

 If you need help understanding your bill, call the VA Health Resource Center at 866-400-1238 or view the Understanding Your VA Patient Statement information sheet.

 If you are experiencing a financial hardship, you may be eligible to set up a repayment plan, request a copayment exemption, or a debt waiver.
 Learn about available options on our Financial Hardship page.

 You can pay online, by phone, in person at your local VA medical facility, or by mail.

 Online: Pay directly from your bank account, by debit card, or credit card at the Pay.gov website

 In Person: Pay at your local VA Medical Center Agent Cashier’s Office